"MEMOIR OF A NUMBER DOCTOR" by Edmund A. Gehan, Ph.D.

 Ling Cai, Ph.D., has been promoted to Senior Biostatistician.
 Dr. Cai has been a biostatistician within our department since 2013.
 She received both her Ph.D. in chemical physics and Master's degree in mathematical statistics from the University of Maryland at College Park in 2009.
 Dr. Cai provides consulting services for medical students' Independent Study Projects, which is required for their graduation.
 She also collaborates with medical doctors and scientists for their funded research, grant applications, and clinical trials protocols and analysis plans; and supports the departmental teaching activities.

-Ao Yuan, Ph.D., has recently been promoted from Senior Biostatistician to Associate Professor.
+Ao Yuan, Ph.D., was recently promoted from Senior Biostatistician to Associate Professor.
 Dr. Yuan received his Ph.D. in statistics from University of British Columbia.
 Before joining the department in June 2014, he worked at Howard University National Human Genome Center as a research biostatistician for about 14 years, where he conducted research in biostatistics, clinical trials, empirical methods, and Bayesian methods.

-Xiaogang "Simon" Zhong, Ph.D., has been promoted to Assistant Professor.
+Xiaogang "Simon" Zhong, Ph.D., was recently promoted to Assistant Professor.
 Dr. Zhong's research focuses on developing statistical methods and tools for analysis of high-throughput genomic and epigenomic data.
 He have worked extensively on gene expression microarray data from various technology platforms, genome-wide association studies of SNPs and copy number variants, enrichment of molecular pathways, impact of structural variants in the evolution of pathways and next generation sequencing data.

 Between May 25 and June 8, 2015, Professor Kepher Makambi was a guest lecturer at Pan African University Institute of Sciences, Technology and Innovation (PAUSTI) near Nairobi, Kenya.
 He gave two talks, titled "Data Science, Big Data and High-D Data: Is the Future of Statistics Threatened?" and "An Overview of Quantitative Data Synthesis".
 Above, he is pictured with PAUSTI faculty and students.